dekuNukem/STM32_tutorials/lesson2_external_interrupt/README.md

 Previous lesson: [UART and Hello World](../lesson1_serial_helloworld/README.md)

 In this lesson we'll explore two ways of reading a GPIO pin, polling and external interrupt.
-As you shall see, polling is the simplest way but interrupt is ultimately faster and more flexible.
+As you shall see, polling is the simplest way but interrupt is ultimately more flexible and faster.

 ## Hookup